faboweb/zliq/README.md

 # zliq
-lightweight web-framework based on virtual-dom, redux, flyd (reactive-streams)
+lightweight web-framework based on virtual-dom, redux, reactive-streams

+# GOAL
+provide a minimal framework that is an evenings read. so onboarding any developer can be as fast as possible.